Mama Kayai: Early life

 Mary Kavere was married to the late Saidiel Matano.
 They have five sons.
 She is now a grandmother.

 She started her journey in the creative sector as a traditional dancer and singer with a group, known as The Black Golden Stars, in Majengo, Pumwani where she grew up.
 Kavere later met Mzee Ojwang' and Lucy Wangui (who played a judge on Vioja Mahakamani), in one of her acting auditions.
 She acknowledges the two for mentoring her and helping nurture her career in acting.

 She made her acting debut in the programme Darubini in 1980 before moving to Vitimbi and Vioja Mahakamani respectively both airing on KBC.

 Career

 Awards

 Mama Kayai was awarded the Lifetime Achievement Award at the 6th Annual Kalasha Awards in 2015 and also got an induction into the Riverwood Hall of Fame in September 2018 after winning the Grand Warrior Award at the Riverwood Awards.
+In 2026 she was awarded the 'Most Influential Woman Filmmaker' award at the 7th edition of the Women In Film Awards Kenya (WIFA).
+The awards recognize the achievements, Creativity and influence of women in Kenya's film, TV and Digital Content industry.